phiresky/masters-thesis/content/6_results.md

 ![TRL vs PPO learning algorithms on the assembly task.
 The training performance is the same for all aggregation methods, except that the Bayesian aggregation performs worse with TRL.](images/plots/2021-07-11_13.13.37-assembly
 (by train algo and agg method).svg){#fig:resasstrl}

-In summary, TRL seems to perform the same or better in most cases, with the Bayesian aggregation on the assembly task being an outlier.
+In summary, TRL seems to perform the same or better than PPO in most cases, with the Bayesian aggregation on the assembly task being an outlier.
+Since we did not do extensive testing with different hyper-parameters for TRL, we can conclude that TRL may have good potential of performing better, in general, than PPO on multi-task environments with sparse rewards.

+\FloatBarrier

+## Bayesian aggregation variants

+In the results comparing the different aggregation methods above, we always use the same setup for the Bayesian aggregation.
+The following shows the results for some variants of the Bayesian aggregation on selected tasks.

-## Same space vs separate space aggregation
+### Same space vs separate space aggregation

 For tasks where we have multiple aggregation groups, we can also aggregate all observables into the same latent space instead of separate ones.
 This means that